Qovery/terraform-provider-qovery/docs/resources/helm.md

 - `advanced_settings_json` (String) Advanced settings.
 - `arguments` (Set of String) Helm arguments
-- `auto_deploy` (Boolean) Specify if the service will be automatically updated on every new commit on the branch.
+- `auto_deploy` (Boolean) Specify if service will be automatically updated on every new commit on the branch.
 - `auto_preview` (Boolean) Specify if the environment preview option is activated or not for this helm.
 - `deployment_restrictions` (Attributes Set) List of deployment restrictions (see [below for nested schema](#nestedatt--deployment_restrictions))
 - `deployment_stage_id` (String) Id of the deployment stage.